percona/percona-server-mongodb-operator/source/replication.rst

 Configuring your cluster for multi-cluster Services includes two parts:

-* configure MSC with your cloud provider,
+* configure MCS with your cloud provider,
 * make needed preparations with the Operator.

 To set up MCS for a specific cloud provider you should follow official guides,